Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group18____Parker Côté_Julia Jones_Weishan Li/BENG183_FINAL_PAPER_GROUP18_rev1.md

 ```
 Notice that the algorithm repeatedly compares the first 3 "A"s in the query to the reference, only to arrive at the last "B" and realize the alignment at the current position fails.
 Eventually, the program will terminate after 28 total single-char comparisons.

-For a reference text is 10 chars long and the query 4 chars long, do we really need to do more than 10 comparisons to be able to confidently report alignment status?
+For a reference text is 10 chars long and the query 4 chars long, do we really need to do more than 10 comparisons to be able to confidently report the alignment status?

-The answer is no. An slightly improved version of the naïve string search, KMP algorithm, saves the extra comparisons by "remembering" what is previously compared and achieves linear time in the worst case.
+The answer is no. A slightly improved version of the naïve string search, the KMP algorithm, reduces the number of comparisons by "remembering" what was previously compared and achieves linear time in the worst case.
 That is, any character in the reference will not be compared with the query in more than one sliding position.
 [6]

-When the input is millions of short reads and whole genomes, however, linear time is still considered too slow.
+However, when the input is millions of short reads and whole genomes, however, linear time is still considered too slow.

 #### Mapping error

-**Mapping error** typically occur when a RNA-Seq read spans the alternatively spliced junctions and one segment of the read is ambiguously assigned to more than one exons.
+**Mapping error** typically occur when a RNA-Seq read spans the alternatively spliced junctions and one segment of the read is ambiguously assigned to multiple exons.
 [7]

-Some aligners before STAR use the **split-read** approach.
-The read sequences are first split into smaller fragments, either based on prior knowledge of the junction site or certain preliminary continuous alignment result, and then individually aligned.
-The **mapping error** issue can arise from either incomplete annotation of the target transcriptome, biasing the alignment towards the known exons over the unknown ones.
+Some aligners before STAR used the **split-read** approach.
+The read sequences are first split into smaller fragments, either based on prior knowledge of the junction site or certain preliminary continuous alignment results, and then are individually aligned.
+The issue of **mapping error** can arise from incomplete annotation of the target transcriptome, biasing the alignment towards the known exons over the unknown ones.

-#### What is an example of some alignment tool that is actually practical?
+#### What is an example of an actual, practical alignment tool?

-After discussing how the naïve approach is terrible, it is time that we should talk about an example of alignment tool that is actually used in the industry.
+After discussing the shortcomings of the naïve approach, it is now time to talk about an example of an alignment tool that is actually used in industry.

 **BLAST**, or the **(Basic Local Alignment Search Tool)**, is probably "the most widely bioinformatics tool every written".
 [1] It is typically used to align a query of protein sequence to some transcriptome database, and has the capacity to handle alignment between protein sequences and DNA sequences given a transcription frame.

-The algorithm behind **BLAST** is the **Aho-Corasick Automaton**, a dictionary-matching algorithm that locates a collection of patterns (queries) in the reference text (database of DNA or protein sequence).
+The algorithm behind **BLAST** is the **Aho-Corasick Automaton**, a dictionary-matching algorithm that locates a collection of patterns (queries) in the reference text (a database of DNA or protein sequences).
 The algorithm uses the "trie" data structure to align multiple patterns within linear search time with respect to the database size.

 In a nutshell, the Aho-Corasick algorithm transforms the set of patterns to a trie, where characters of patterns serve as paths that connects one node to another.
 The reference is run against the trie, and whenever the reference text contains a pattern of interest, that specific permutation of characters "navigates" itself to a destination node that signifies the algorithm of a match.